 The open source movement means there's now more top quality, legit free software floating around the web than ever.

-We've cherrypicked some of the best downloads for PCs and Macs (and a few for Linux), to help you completely kit out your computer for nowt.
+We've cherrypicked some of the best free downloads for PCs and Macs (and a few for Linux), to help you completely kit out your computer for nowt.

 In this guide